sagotoons/fuzzytools/README.md

 ![fuzzytools_banner_narrow](https://github.com/sagotoons/fuzzytools/assets/151992752/9dd74cc7-0026-4173-9b84-f3df2f244eb6)

 The Fuzzy Tools add-on is a collection of tools, heavily focused on efficiency and a quick workflow with a multi-camera scene in mind.
-Some of Fuzzy Tools I demonstrated during my presentation 'Journey Towards an Efficient 1-Person Pipeline' at BCON23, which you can see here: www.youtube.com/watch?v=W01lQrcCz9s
+Some of Fuzzy Tools was demonstrated during my presentation 'Journey Towards an Efficient 1-Person Pipeline' at BCON23, which you can see here: www.youtube.com/watch?v=W01lQrcCz9s

 Fuzzy Tools creates the following panels in the sidebar (N):